ioBroker/ioBroker.mqtt/README.md

 * (bluefox) Add option to overwrite the client "clean session" settings

 ### 2.1.0 (2019-05-02)
-* (Zefau) Add option to send message using messagebox
+* (Zefau) Add option to send the message using messagebox
 * (Zefau) Fix error with logging on pubrec

 ### 2.0.6 (2019-01-16)